-If you are a private or housing association tenant, you can ask the council to take action if your landlord won’t carry out repairs.
+If you have an occupation contract with a private landlord or housing association, you can ask the council to take action if your landlord won’t carry out repairs.
 You can also take action yourself through the courts.

-If you are a council tenant and your landlord won’t do repairs, you can use the council’s complaints procedure to try and get the repairs carried out, or if the problems are long-standing and severe, court action might be appropriate.
+If you have an occupation contract with the council tenant and they won’t do repairs, you can use the their complaints procedure to try and get the repairs carried out.
+If the problems are long-standing and severe, court action might be appropriate.

 See our page on Living in unsuitable housing for more advice on what you can do.

 If you have exhausted all the possible ways to avoid becoming homeless, you will have to find somewhere else to live.
 How long you have will depend on whether your lender or landlord is taking action to evict you.
-If you are a tenant and you have decided to move out, you need to check your tenancy to see what you have to do to end your agreement properly.
+If you are a renting your home and decide to move out, you need to check your agreement (this is usually called an ‘occupation contract’) to see what you have to do to end your agreement properly.